 23. Piña Colada

-When you think of a tropical classic cocktail, we’re willing to bet a Piña Colada comes to your mind.
+When you think of tropical classic cocktails, we’re willing to bet a Piña Colada comes to your mind.
 This is a cool cocktail to make and serve, especially when the weather is warm.
 You’ll need pineapple juice, coconut milk and rum.
 Mix all three with crushed ice until mixed well.
 Pour into a chilled glass and garnish with a wedge of pineapple.

 24. French 75